vhfsantos/CURE/README.md

 The "**All UCEs**" group represents the UCEs present in the NEXUS dir (`--phyluce-nexus` argument).
 Numbers outside this yellow ellipse represent the UCEs present in the baits file that were not present in the `--phyluce-nexus` directory (probably because they were not recovered upstream, by PHYLUCE)
-We called this group "All UCEs" because it represent all the UCEs **CURE** works with.
+We called this group "All UCEs" because it represents all the UCEs **CURE** works with.

 Note that **CURE** accounts for exons the UCEs assigned to both exon and intron (1, in this test data).
 Also, it accounts for intergenic regions the unassigned UCEs (84, in this test data).